nickheyer/DiscoFlix/README.md

 A ~~simple~~ media-requesting, Radarr/Sonarr-interfacing, movie and tv show-listing Chat Bot web-app for your media server.

 As this bot is intended for requests to be fulfilled via Radarr or Sonarr, you must have Radarr or Sonarr installed to use this bot. (https://github.com/Radarr/Radarr & https://sonarr.tv/#download).
-Along with radarr and sonarr, you must have discord and/or telegram.
+Along with radarr and sonarr, you must have either discord or telegram.
 Running the discord bot requires a discord developer account (https://discord.com/developers/applications), and a bot created/invited (via your developer acount) to your chosen discord server.
 Running the Telegram bot requires a Bot Token which you can acquire (https://telegram.me/BotFather) on Telegram via the "BotFather".
 <hr />

 ## Installation via Docker (Recommended)